-Here’s a quick and easy way to learn more about your customers.
-All you’ll need is a couple of hours and a team member with mad internet research skillz.
+This is a quick and easy way to learn more about your customers.

 Begin with your customer personas.
 This is the imaginary person based on your target market: your typical customer or best customer.
 You know your customer’s gender, age, family circumstances, average income, and buying motivations.
 So find a person like that online.
 Check LinkedIn for people in your target area with the kind of job your customer persona has.